Find your Bliss (and Other Life Lessons from The Hero’s Journey)

 The cave you fear to enter holds the treasure you seek.
 On every hero’s journey, there is a dragon you must slay.
 Campbell said the dragon is often covered in scales that say “you must” or “you must not” — these are the social obligations, the ego, and the fears that keep you from your bliss.

 You don’t always need to slay the dragon, but you do need to face down the dragon — you can’t let it defeat you.
-Face it in love and courage, and it will give you want you want.
+Face it in love and courage, and it will give you what you want.

 Courage is not the absence of fear.
 It’s moving forward feeling the fear.
 And that can be learned.
 It’s like going to the gym; practice feeling and tolerating fear, and it will become more and more familiar.
 Use courage to propel yourself into that cave — only there will you find the greatest reward.